Botanical Name: Freesia hybrids

 Freesia bulbs are actually corms, and are easy to force into bloom.
+They are warm-natured, meaning corms don't need a cold treatment to bloom; the corms are ready to plant.
 Choose corms that are firm -- not soft or mushy.
 Don't buy any that are sprouting.
 After waiting for months for freesia flower to bloom, you don't want to be disappointed.

 Start planting freesia in late summer or early fall for winter or early-spring blooms.

 Height: Up to 18 in (45 cm).
 Flower stems often need to be staked to hold them upright.

 Light: Bright light.
 Some cool, direct morning sunlight is fine.

 Water: Keep the soil lightly moist.
 Don't overwater because it will cause the corms to rot.

 Humidity: Moderate -- around 40-50% relative humidity.
 If indoor air is dry, discover these easy ways to increase humidity for your houseplants.